 AAC Program Evaluation

 Current AAC students: Please take 15 minutes to complete our 2013-2014 AAC Program Evaluation!
 We truly value your feedback, and your suggestions will be used to shape future AAC services.

 SPRING 14 UPDATES

-Lunch with a Career Counselor - March 26 and April 17
+Lunch with a Career Counselor - April 17

 Bring in your lunch and stop by to chat with Kara Johnson, Assistant Director at the CSU Career Center!
 This is a great opportunity to get your career questions answered, especially if you need help securing a summer job or internship.
 Snacks will be provided!
 Contact Jill with questions.

 For CSU Campus Partners: Use this Campus Referral Form for referring a student to the Academic Advancement Center.